 The National Vaccine Injury Compensation Program ("Vaccine Program") comprises Part 2 of the National Childhood Vaccine Injury Act of 1986 ("Vaccine Act").
 See Pub.
 L. No. 99-660, 100 Stat.
-3755 (1986) (codified as amended at 42 U.S.C.A. §§ 300aa-1 through -34 (West 1991 & Supp.
-2001)).
+3755 (1986) (codified as amended at 42 U.S.C. §§ 300aa-1 to -34).
 The Vaccine Act became effective October 1, 1988.
-It establishes the Vaccine Program as a no-fault compensation scheme whereby persons allegedly suffering injury or death as a result of the administration of certain compulsory childhood vaccines may petition the federal government for monetary damages.
+It establishes the Vaccine Program as a no-fault compensation program whereby petitions for monetary compensation may be brought by or on behalf of persons allegedly suffering injury or death as a result of the administration of certain compulsory childhood vaccines.
 Congress intended that the Vaccine Program provide individuals a swift, flexible, and less adversarial alternative to the often costly and lengthy civil arena of traditional tort litigation.
+Read more . . .

 The Office of Special Masters—an office within the United States Court of Federal Claims, see 42 U.S.C. § 300aa-12(c)—maintains a list of attorneys as a service to petitioners seeking compensation under the National Vaccine Program established by the Department of Health and Human Services.
 See 42 U.S.C. §§ 300aa-1, 12(a).